Ylvauk/js-code-challenge/README.md

 # Hungry for More

 If you finish early, try these!
-You may have to signup for codewars if you haven't already.
+You may have to signup for CodeWars if you haven't already.

 [Coin Calculator](https://www.codewars.com/kata/calculator-coin-combination)